BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 Some programming languages are designed to isolate concurrent tasks from each other.
-These are generally called *functional languages*, where each function call produces no side effects (and so cannot interfere with other functions) and can thus be driven as an independent task. *Erlang* is one such language, and it includes safe mechanisms for one task to communicate with another.
+These are generally called *functional languages*, where each function call produces no side effects (and so cannot interfere with other functions) and can thus be driven as an independent task. *Erlang* (and it's more modern variant, *Elixir*) is one such language, and it includes safe mechanisms for one task to communicate with another.
 If you find that a portion of your program must make heavy use of concurrency and you are running into excessive problems trying to build that portion, you might consider creating that part of your program in a dedicated concurrency language.

-Python took the more traditional approach of adding support for threading on top of a sequential language.^[It could be argued that trying to bolt concurrency onto a sequential language is a doomed approach, but you'll have to draw your own conclusions.]
+Initially, Python took the more traditional approach of adding support for threading on top of a sequential language.^[It could be argued that trying to bolt concurrency onto a sequential language is a doomed approach, but you'll have to draw your own conclusions.]
 Instead of forking external processes in a multitasking operating system, threading creates tasks *within* the single process represented by the executing program.
+As we shall see, more modern approaches have since been added to Python.

 Concurrency imposes costs, including complexity costs, but can be outweighed by improvements in program design, resource balancing, and user convenience.
 In